th0razin3/vur/srcpkgs/Viber/readme.md

 ## How do I install it?

-Clone this repository, copy/paste the `srcpkgs` directory in your locally cloned `void-packages` repo (repository) and build (repackage) the application with `./xbps-src pkg vibe`.
-You can then install Viber with `sudo xbps-install --repository hostdir/binpkgs viber`.
-I don't repackage Viber, it's way too big at the time (they now have to build/package binaries for Wayland and X.org in a single package, so that takes a lot of space).
+You can use the prebuilt binaries in the releases page, or you can build your own.
+Download this repository (repo), copy/paste the `srcpkgs` folder in your local `void-packages` cloned repo (from [here](https://github.com/void-linux/void-packages)), run `./xbps-src pkg Viber` and wait for the building process to end.
+Afterwards, you can install the application with `sudo xbps-install --repository hostdir/binpkgs Viber`.
+If you've donwloaded the prebuilt packages from the releases page, you can install the application with `sudo xbps-install --repository /path/to/extracted/files Viber`.

 ## How do I know if Viber is out of date?